U.S. judge allows extradition of two men accused of aiding Ghosn escape

 Prosecutors said the elder Taylor, a private security specialist, and his son received $1.3 million for their services.

-The Taylors’ lawyers argued they could not be prosecuted in Japan for helping someone “bail jump” and that, if extradited, they faced the prospect relentless interrogations and torture.

-Reporting by Nate Raymond in Boston and David Shepardson in Washington; Editing by Chris Reese and David Gregorio
+Reporting by Nate Raymond in Boston and David Shepardson in Washington; Editing by David Gregorio and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.